Zirak/switcheroo/README.md

 # Switcheroo

-A Chrome extension for fuzzy-finding and switching to tabs.
+A Chrome extension for fuzzy-finding and switching between tabs.

 ## Installing